Overview

 In my PhD thesis, I explored the nature of the complex gas flows in the galaxies’ circumgalactic medium (see figure at the top) using absorption lines detected in the spectra of background Quasars.
 My goal was to constrain the physical properties of these gas flows with the absorption lines that trace different phases in the CGM.
 The setup is the following, when the light emanating from a bright background source (e.g., quasar) passes through the CGM of a foreground galaxy, it can get absorbed and cause absorption dips in the spectrum at redshifts smaller than the quasar redshift.

-Below are some of my work in this field.
+Below are some of my works in this field.

 We also find that the stellar activity of ELGs plays a very important role in enriching their CGM, where the MgII covering fraction correlates strongly with the star formation activity (SFR) of the galaxy (see right Figure).
 In addition, we also see that MgII is rarely detected in the massive halos.
 The relative line-of-sight (LOS) velocity analysis also supports an outflow origin of MgII gas in ELGs, where the velocity dispersion of the absorbing cloud relative to the halo is similar to the virial velocity of the dark matter halo.
 On the other hand, it is suppressed by 40-50 % in the LRGs, suggesting a different origin of MgII gas in their halo, possibly accretion or stripping from the neighboring halo.
 To summarize, our analysis, combined with previous studies, implied that cool circumgalactic gas has a different physical origin for star-forming versus quiescent galaxies.